-Grana Padano, granted DOP on 12 June 1996, is one of the few cheeses that can possibly compete with the King of Cheeses; Parmigiano-Reggiano.
+Grana Padano, granted DOP on 12 June 1996, is one of the few kinds of cheese that can compete with the King of Cheeses; Parmigiano-Reggiano.
 Created by the Cistercian monks of Chiaravalle in the 12th century, it is still made throughout the Po River Valley in northeastern Italy.

-The cheese is made from unpasteurized, semi-skimmed cow’s milk from two milking and generally aged for two years.
-At the end of the cheese making process, Grana Padano develops a firm, thick and deeply straw-colored rind protecting the fragrant, dry, flaking interior.
-Grana means “grainy” in Italian which is reflected in the fine granular texture with an intensely sweet flavor.
-As Grana Padano ages, the flavors become pronounced, savory and complex and the texture becomes more crumbly.
+The cheese is made from unpasteurised, semi-skimmed cow’s milk from two milkings and generally aged for two years.
+At the end of the cheese-making process, Grana Padano develops a firm, thick and deeply straw-coloured rind protecting the fragrant, dry, flaking interior.
+Grana means “grainy” in Italian, which is reflected in the fine granular texture with an intensely sweet flavour.
+As Grana Padano ages, the flavours become pronounced, savoury and complex, and the texture becomes more crumbly.

-Though similar to Parmigiano Reggiano Grana Padano is inexpensive because areas producing the cheese are bigger.
+Though similar to Parmigiano, Reggiano Grana Padano is inexpensive cheese.
 Moreover, Grana is less crumbly, milder and less complex than its long-aged sibling.

 Try pairing the cheese with a Barolo, Zinfandel or Gavi white wine.